 In the government-wide financial statements, and proprietary fund types in the fund financial statements, long-term debt and other long-term obligations including leases are reported as liabilities in the applicable governmental activities, business-type activities, or proprietary fund type statement of net position.
 Bond premiums and discounts are amortized over the life of the bonds.
 Bonds payable are reported net of the applicable bond premium or discount.
 In the fund financial statements, governmental fund types recognize bond premiums/discounts and leases under GASB 87 during the current period.
-Premiums received on debt issuances are reported as other financing sources while discounts on debt issuances are reported as other financing uses.
+Premiums received on debt issuances are reported as other financing uses.
 Issuance costs, whether or not withheld from the actual debt proceeds received, are reported as debt service expenditures.
 Leases are recorded as lease liabilities issued under other financing sources and capital outlay.
 Debt principal and lease payments are reported as debt service expenditures.